equinor/radix-platform/scripts/servicenow-proxy/README.md

 ## Refresh client secret for app registration ar_radix_servicenow_proxy_client

 App registration `ar_radix_servicenow_proxy_client` is used by the `radix-servicenow-proxy` application to request an access token valid for bearer authorization with the ServiceNow API.
+Each cluster+environment has its own Federated Credentials for this app registration.

 ## Refresh API key (APIM subscription key)